Hot Language How-Tos

 In this tutorial, we learn how to say "yes, no, maybe, & no, thank you" in Vietnamese.
 To say "yes", you will say "D_" in Vietnamese, this sounds like "yah".
 To say "no", you will say "Kh™ng".
 To say "maybe" you will say "C— Th_", which sounds like "caw tay".
 Last, to say "no thank you", you will say "D_ Kh™ng, C‡m _n".
 It's important that you listen to the audio in the video so you can get a good idea of exactly how to say each of the words.
 Break it down and practice a lot to be able to say...

-How To: Say "drink" in Polish
+How To: Say the months of the year in Polish

 How To: Say "beer" in Polish